r-grandorder/tri-hermes/en/pages/heiankyo.md

 ---

 **Fujimaru 2:**
 Where’s da Vinci?

 ---

 **Nemo:**
 I’ll be returning to the Storm Border immediately.

 **Nemo:**
 It may have had a refit in Atlantis,but the Storm Border is still an unstable vessel

 **Nemo:**
 It’ll have to be reinforced eventually so that it can operate without me or the Shadow Border.

 **Holmes:**
 The <ruby><rb>Aronnax Phantasm</rb><rt>Evidential Mechanism</rt></ruby> can supplement the materialization stabilization faculties in replacing the imaginary components with real ones&mdash;

 **Holmes:**
 In other words, you’re going to begin welding works, aren’t you?

 **Nemo:**
 Yes.
 After that, we’ll swap out the central control systems slaved to the Shadow Border with completely new ones.

 **Nemo:**
-Otherwise, the burden on da Vinci will only keep growing.Preparations have already started, Sion.
+Otherwise, the burden on da Vinci will only keep growing.
+Preparations have already started, Sion.

 **Sion:**
-Yes, the moving works went smoothly.Please do your best work when starting construction.
+Yes, the moving works went smoothly.
+Please do your best work when starting construction.

 ---